MEF-BDA503/Leyla-Yigit/index.md

 ## Week2 (Oct 17, 2018)
 **Assignment 1 (Oct 16, 2018)**
+In this week's assignment, we downloaded data from ODD website and read it with *readxl* function, civilized the data and made some analysis on the data.

 [Click here](RMarkdown-Homework-Rexamples_Assignment1.html) My R Experiences and Importance of R.
 ***